Customer Profitability Analysis

 Customer Profitability Analysis (in short CPA) is a management accounting and a credit underwriting method, allowing businesses and lenders to determine the profitability of each customer or segments of customers, by attributing profits and costs to each customer separately.
-CPA can be applied at the individual customer level (more time consuming, but providing a better understanding of business situation) or at the level of customer aggregates / groups (e.g. grouped by number of transactions, revenues, average transaction size, time since starting business with the customer, distribution channels, etc.).
+CPA can be applied at the individual customer level (more time-consuming, but providing a better understanding of business situation) or at the level of customer aggregates / groups (e.g. grouped by number of transactions, revenues, average transaction size, time since starting business with the customer, distribution channels, etc.).

 CPA is a "retrospective" method, which means it analyses past events of different customers, in order to calculate customer profitability for each customer.
-Equally, research suggests that that credit score does not necessarily impact the lenders' profitability.
+Equally, research suggests that credit score does not necessarily impact the lenders' profitability.

 Reasons for introducing CPA

 Management accounting systems often focus on products, departments, or geographic regions, but not on customers.
 As a result, companies are often unable to produce reliable per-customer profitability figures, which leads to keeping unprofitable customers, decreasing company's potential to make profits.

 The "why?" of Customer Profitability Analysis can be reduced to the simple statement that each dollar of revenue does not contribute equally to profit.
 Differences in customer profitability can arise from either differences in revenues and/or differences in costs.
 In other words, customer profitability depends not only on the revenue resulting from sold units of a product or service, but also on the 'back end' services provided, including marketing, distribution, and customer service.
 Once costs are matched with customer revenues, segments of differing profitability can be discovered.

 According to Harvard Professors: Robert Kaplan (who is co-developer of activity-based costing) and V.G.
 Narayanan, the 20-80 Pareto rule does not apply to customer profitability for organizations.
 The whale curve for cumulative profitability (see picture) usually reveals that the most profitable 20 percent of customers generate between 150 percent and 300 percent of total profits.
 The middle 60-70 percent of customers break even and the least profitable 10-20 percent of customers lose from 50 to 200 percent of total profits, leaving the company with its 100 percent of total profits.
 On the profitability whale curve, the difference between the highest point of the chart and current company profitability (100% profitability) represents unrealized profit potential for the company.

 Typically companies have both: customers having positive impact on company profitability, and simultaneously those who erode potential profits of a company, by generating less revenue than costs - thus having a negative impact on company profitability.
 Often even managers who understand the issue are not able to easily distinct between customers belonging to these 2 groups.
 The size of customer is not a valid premise that the customer is automatically profitable, in fact the evidence suggests that even the largest customers may turn out to be the most unprofitable.